gaehlerm/SoftwareEngineering/README.md

 Setup and teardown are functions that are automatically called at the beginning and end of a test, respectively.
 This is ensured by the testing framework.
 Though most of the time they are not needed.
 The setup can also be replaced by a few helper functions.
 There is absolutely nothing wrong with that.
 At the end of the test, the interpreter or compiler cleans up all the variables as they go out of scope.

-In most cases, especially in unit tests, there is no need for a teardown function.
+In most cases, especially in unit tests, there is no need for a dedicated teardown function.
 At the end of its execution, a unit test should clean up everything it does.
 However, if you write acceptance tests that use text files, databases, or something else that is persistent, things become tricky.
 Your tests may require temporary files, modifications to database values, network connections, etc. It becomes messy.
 You need a foolproof way to ensure that your file handling always works the same way, regardless of the outcome of a test.
 Even if it throws an uncaught exception.
 This is where setup and teardown really come into play.

 For file creation, there is not much that can go wrong.
 You can create it from code or copy it from another location.
 This is to be implemented in the setup part of the test or using a specific function.
 When copying files or databases, ensure that the original file is write-protected.
 Otherwise, you might change it accidentally.

 The tricky part is deleting the files at the end of the test.
 And yes, it has to be at the end of the current test rather than the beginning of the next test.
 Since you will likely rearrange the order of the tests at some point, cleaning up at the beginning of the test would not work anymore.
 Cleaning up at the beginning of a test is a fairly desperate measure and an obvious sign that something is seriously flawed with your test design.
+Every test should be able to assume that the everything is cleaned up before it starts.

 It may sound very simple to delete a file at the end of the test, but if the test fails, for example, due to an uncaught exception, it aborts.
 All the code that follows in the normal control flow will be skipped.
 A typical function call to delete the file will never be executed.
 There would be a mess of undeleted files.
 This might impact future runs of the tests, causing them to become flaky (sometimes they pass, sometimes they don't).
 Flaky tests are one of the worst scenarios because they confuse everyone.